johnlago/ezShareToSleepHQ/README.md

 This explanation is fairly detailed in order to be useful to less technically-inclined users.

 I find a [Raspberry Pi](https://www.raspberrypi.com/) to be a good conduit for this system, as it can be left on all the time and has WiFi built in.
 This guide is written for Raspberry Pi/Linux.
-However, it will work on Mac and Windows as well (see the bottom of this document for limited help).
+However, it will work on Mac and Windows as well (there is even a `.bat` installer for Windows).

-### Set up and run the program
+### Installation and first run

 #### 0. Prerequisites